msalibian/STAT547O/README.md

-# Notes towards a short course on modern Robust Statistics
+# A short course on modern Robust Statistics

 This repository contains material (notes, reading suggestions and topics) for a short graduate course on Robust Statistics (Fall 2019).